 The Company, in accordance with Article 416 of the Companies Act and Article 112 of the Ordinance for Enforcement of the Companies Act, stipulated "Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee" and "Rules for Preparing Necessary Systems for Ensuring the Suitability in the Performance of Duties by Corporate Officers" at the Eisai Board of Directors meeting.
 Both rules are given below.

-1) Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee accordance with Companies Act Article 416 Section 1 Part 1 Subparagraph b), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 1.
+1) Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee

 (Objective)